Showing pages tagged "Scout"

 Experience:

-The scout must be at least 18 years old, outgoing, enjoy the outdoors, be dependable, pay attention to detail, take direct orders, and be physically able to work long hours during busy times.
+The scout must be at least 18 years old, enjoy the outdoors and physically fit: the job involves hiking fields under occasionally adverse weather conditions.
+They must be dependable, detail-oriented, and able to work independently.
 He/she must maintain a valid driver license with minimal infractions.

 Duties: